Team Members: Shoghi Bagul, Anmol Anubhai

 Mentor: Prof. Tapan Parikh, Cornell Tech, USA (earlier at School of Information, UC Berkeley)

 Making quality primary education accessible for all, including kids from low income backgrounds is crucial for any society to evolve.
 In India, kids from low income families attend municipal schools where quality and attendance need attention.
-One of the major hurdles that teachers face while teaching in municipal schools is an unfortunate scarcity of resources and guidance.
-If they face a problem while interacting with a child they have nowhere to go to.
+We conducted ethnographic research of multiple local schools and child help centers in Ahmedabad, India.
+We interviewed 'Teach for India' fellows as well.
+We realized that one of the major hurdles that teachers face while teaching in municipal schools is an unfortunate scarcity of resources and guidance.
+If they face a problem while interacting with a child then they have nowhere to go to.
 Thus there is a need to provide assistive guidance to municipal school teachers.

 Teach For India (TFI) is an organization dedicated to the improvement of education quality and reach for children from low-income families with a goal to work towards education equity.
 Their model and methodology are impressive.
 They recruit extremely well educated/qualified TFI fellows to commit two full-time years to teach primary kids in such under-resourced schools.
 This would improve education and also inspire the other municipal school teachers present there (the ripple effect).